The term ‘mature student’ is usually used when referring to anyone going to university or college after a period of time out of full-time education.

 - Find a course by reading our advice on choosing a suitable course and provider.

-- Then start applying – if you're applying to a university, submit your application before 29 January (18:00 UK time), or 15 October (18:00 UK time) the year before for Oxford, Cambridge or most medicine, veterinary medicine/science, and dentistry courses.
-(Following UK COVID-19 restriction announcements the deadline for undergraduate applications has been extended from 15 to 29 January.)
+- Then start applying – if you're applying to a university, submit your application before 15 October (18:00 UK time) the year before for Oxford, Cambridge or most medicine, veterinary medicine/science, and dentistry courses, or 26 January 2022 (18:00 UK time) for all other undergraduate courses (the deadline for 2021 entry was 29 January 2021).

 - Look into finance and support for advice on course fees, funding, and adjusting to returning to education.